Why It’s Just So Hard To Take Meds

 Honestly.
 My little corner of the world, my home, my church, my grocery store, all would be better if I/we lived this way.
 I am proud and blinded by it.
 I interpret the world and call what is real and truth as defined by my own sight and how good could that be by definition?
 I am not loving enough.

 The idea of bringing love is wonderful.
 That’s not a difficulty for me in concept.
 My difficulty is where it starts from and ends from.
 It’s a place of disconnect.
-A place that start autonomous from a Creator.
+A place that starts autonomous from a Creator.
 A Maker isn’t there at the end either tying me to Him/Her.
 Connection.
 With what I understand of Dr. Fred’s perspective is that even if we were to bring love, give love, generate love, in the end, we are alone.
 Disconnected.
 It is because we are created and connect at all points that we are never alone.

 I guess, inherent to the word “Love,” well it means connection to most of us.
 So this is a hard bridge to shimmy.
 It’s like water water everywhere and nothing to drink.
 We have this sense of goodness, kindness, call it love, in our lives, but we are still alone.
 I’m cringing because I don’t have it.
 This sounds pompous and I’m sorry.
 Forgive me.
 I’m offensive.
 But I don’t think God is offensive.
 So I’m getting it wrong.
 Help me?